Girl from Black Mirror 'Archangel' Episode, receiving visual safety implant

 https://youtu.be/sGBr0Bl8y2U

 Should be fine, right?
 Well, achieving this with no false-positives nor false-negatives is an impossible task.
-Understanding something as complex and subjective as context alone requires at-least human-level intelligence, as even we can’t agree amongst ourselves.
+Understanding something as complex and subjective as context alone requires at-least human-level intelligence and broad context knowledge, as even we can’t agree amongst ourselves.
 Examples of false-positives, those where legitimate content creators have their work censored aren’t hard to come by – and it seems YouTube is not handling the appeals process well, frequently accused of persistent, skittish unfairness and deafness to the exasperated protests of creators and their fans, the very people the platform relies upon to exist.

 In pursuit of an online bubble of safe, advertiser friendly content, free from affront, there will inevitably be unintended casualties.
 Given the scale and speed of content hitting these platforms, content moderation can not be done by humans, and must be done by machines.
 YouTube do say publicly that they use ‘algorithms’ to aid in content moderation.
 This is mostly due to the scale of the moderation problem - YouTube claims there’s over 500 hours of video uploaded every minute, so you’d need a mod team of around 33,000 people working 24/7 to view and moderate all of it manually.
-There are certainly humans in-the-loop somewhere, but they’ll just handle a fraction of appeals.
-Blacklists of undesirable topics and phrases will be built, and machine learning models will process information about the content such as the transcript of what’s said and even the imagery in the video, determining it’s content-worthiness, in the end spitting out a simple yea or nay.
+There are certainly humans in-the-loop somewhere, but they’ll presumably just handle a fraction of appeals.
+Blacklists of undesirable topics and phrases will be built, and machine learning models will process information about the content such as the transcript and the imagery in the video, determining its content-worthiness, in the end spitting out a simple yea or nay on whether it can stay.

 YouTube just wants to be like a traditional television channel, where they have a late night hosts, and no swearing, and no controversial content, and that kind of thing. […] They added to their rules that you’re not allowed to talk about war, you’re not allowed to talk about battles, you’re not allowed to talk about anything like that. […] I don’t see how a channel that is all about Military History is supposed to continue.